Zhuge Liang: Appointment as regent (223)

 Following his defeat at the Battle of Xiaoting in 222, Liu Bei retreated to Yong'an County (永安縣; present-day Fengjie County, Chongqing) and became critically ill in early 223.
 He summoned Zhuge from Chengdu, and told him: "Sir, you're ten times more talented than Cao Pi.
 You'll definitely bring peace to the Empire and accomplish our great mission.
 If my heir can be assisted, then assist him; if he turns out to be incompetent, then you may make your own decision."
+(Note: In his annotations to Zizhi Tongjian, Hu Sanxing wrote that in the history of sovereigns appointing regents when they are near death, none were as understanding or perceptive as Liu Bei.)

 With tears in his eyes, Zhuge replied: "I'll do my utmost and serve with unwavering loyalty until death!"
 Liu Bei then instructed Liu Shan, his son and heir apparent, as follows: "When you work together with the Imperial Chancellor, you must treat him like your father."
 Liu Bei then named Zhuge Liang as regent for Liu Shan, and Li Yan as deputy regent.
 He died on 10 June 223 in Yong'an County.

 A 20th century depiction of Zhuge Liang.